Fiji tropical moist forests

 The Fiji tropical moist forests is a tropical moist forest ecoregion in Fiji and Wallis and Futuna.
 It covers the windward sides of Viti Levu and Vanua Levu, Fiji's largest islands, as well as the smaller Fijian islands and the three islands that make up Wallis and Futuna, an overseas territory of France.
+The drier leeward sides of Viti Levu and Vanua Levu are home to the distinct Fiji tropical dry forests ecoregion.

 Geography

 Fiji has more than 300 islands.
 Viti Levu and Vanua Levu are the largest, and together comprise 78% of Fiji's land area.
 The highest peak in Fiji is Mount Tomanivi (1,324 m) on Viti Levu.
 The islands are volcanic in origin, formed by the subduction of the Pacific Plate under the Australian Plate.
 The islands emerged from the sea 5 to 20 million years ago.

 Wallis and Futuna is made up of three islands, Uvea, Futuna, and Alofi.
 Futuna and Alofi lie close to one another, approximately 400 km northeast of Vanua Levu.
 Uvea, or Wallis, is northeast of Futuna and Alofi.
 The highest peak in the group is Mount Singavi (765 m) on Futuna.

 Rotuma is a volcanic island 500 km north of Viti Levu and politically part of Fiji.
-It has an area of 47 km², and the highest elevation on the island is 250 metres.
+It has an area of 47 km2, and the highest elevation on the island is 250 metres.